 You may need another detox if your relapse lasted for several days, weeks, or months.
 A detox will once again flush drugs and alcohol from your system so you can start with a clean slate in terms of improved physical and mental health.
 If you’d like to try another detox method, ask your doctor at rehab about other treatments that may help lower your risk for a future relapse.
 For example, medication-assisted treatment for opioid addiction has been shown to lower relapse rates by eliminating severe drug cravings and painful withdrawal symptoms.

 Group therapy and 12-step support groups like AA and NA are highly effective at helping you recover from a relapse since you can talk to others who can share their own relapse stories and best practices.
 Support group meetings can make you feel less alone, and as part of a team where everyone’s goal is to successfully fight addiction and stay sober.
 If you’ve relapsed, consider joining one or two support groups, and find a sponsor who can help you manage triggers and avoid situations involving drug and alcohol use.

 Many drug detox centers offer aftercare programs aimed at keeping you on track with sobriety for months, years, or as long as needed after addiction treatment.
 Aftercare, also known as continuing care or extended care, usually consists of ongoing therapy, support groups, and relapse prevention training.
 Aftercare programs may use cognitive-behavioral therapy to help you identify your triggers, and will teach you how to manage and avoid potential triggers and situations that could cause a relapse.

-If you or a loved one has relapsed and needs help getting clean, call our 24/7 confidential helpline immediately at 800-483-2193 to find nearby treatment centers.
+If you or a loved one has relapsed and needs help getting clean, call our 24/7 confidential helpline immediately at 866-351-3840(Who Answers?) to find nearby treatment centers.
 Our caring, experienced drug abuse counselors will discuss all your treatment options, and help you find nearby detox centers with programs that revolve around treating and preventing future relapses.